 Low angle paddling is when the paddle is held horizontally, and the hands are closer together during the stroke.

-This is the best choice for you if you’re looking for a multi-day kayak trip or a day trip on flat water.
+This is the best choice if you’re looking for a multi-day kayak trip or a day trip on flat water.

 The wing blade has a single edge with a shallow-scooped design that increases the power and efficiency of a forward stroke.